opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/geocode_with_arcgis.rst

     * Field containing the country
     * no
   * * Output field
     * Field that will contain the produced WSG84 coordinates.

-It can be an existing field chosen from the list, or a new field created for that purpose (in that case, choose **Input text** from the list and write the name of the new field in the text area below).
+      You can select an existing field from the list or create a new field create for that purpose.

+      To create a new field, select **Input text** from the list and enter the name of the new field.
     * yes